DealHub CPQ vs. CloudSense CPQ

 The best way to evaluate your needs is to look at your current sales process and identify which tasks can be automated or improved with the help of CPQ software.
 If you have a lot of complex product configurations, then it’s likely that you need a tool like CloudSense to streamline order fulfillment.
 If you need a more repeatable process to scale, DealHub will fit better into your workflow.

-DealHub CPQ allows for guided selling and error-free quoting on autopilot.
+DealHub CPQ allows for guided selling and error-free quoting.
 The sales process is streamlined through approval workflows, and the software integrates easily with Salesforce CRM.
 Through API, it also integrates with enterprise data sources and back-end systems to provide a seamless customer journey.

 CloudSense is built on microservices as a part of the Salesforce ecosystem.
 Although it is a separate software altogether, it offers users a way to generate quotes while working in the Salesforce environment.
 CloudSense also offers customer support, training sessions, and post-implementation services to ensure the software is being used effectively and customers are taking advantage of its capabilities.